apohllo/nlp/4-multiword.md

 1. Use [pointwise mutual information](https://en.wikipedia.org/wiki/Pointwise_mutual_information) to compute the measure for all pairs of words.
 1. Sort the word pairs according to that measure in the descending order and determine top 10 entries.
 1. Filter bigrams with number of occurrences lower than 5.
-Determine top 10 entries for the filtered dataset.
+Determine top 10 entries for the remaining dataset (>=5 occurrences).
 1. Use [log likelihood ratio](http://tdunning.blogspot.com/2008/03/surprise-and-coincidence.html) (LLR) to compute the measure for all pairs of words.
 1. Sort the word pairs according to that measure in the descending order and display top 10 entries.